-Doubts are suspicions that some part of a case may be inadequate or wrong.
-On investigation, the location and nature of the doubt should become sharpened so that it can be expressed as a defeater: that is, a node in the assurance case argument that challenges or refutes the specific claims, arguments, or evidence represented by other nodes.
-There are several ways to address doubts and their associated defeaters.
+There are several ways to resolve doubts and their associated defeaters.
 One way is to argue that the defeater is unjustified or incorrect, so there will be a subcase that defeats the defeater.
 If a doubt is legitimate, however, we must adjust either the argument, or the system (and then possibly the argument as well) to eliminate or mitigate its defeater(s).
-A defeater that requires adjustment to the system (as opposed to just its assurance case) is more properly considered a hazard than a defeater, but the issues we are developing here will apply to these as well.
+Alternatively, we may consciously choose to accept the issue identified in the defeater as a residual risk.
+Acknowledged defeaters that require adjustment to the system (as opposed to just its assurance case) are more properly considered (system) hazards than (argument) defeaters, but the issues discussed here will apply to them as well.